Davidson-MJ/SSVEP_invisible_proj/README.md

-# SSVEP-PFI -> individually calibrated
+# SSVEP-PFI -> individually calibrated targets
 Analysis code at time of pre-print.